See who's performing at Trump's inauguration celebrations

 Jackie Evancho

-16-year-old opera singer Jackie Evancho will sing the national anthem at Trump's inauguration.
-Evancho got her start on the show "America's Got Talent," coming in second in 2010.
+Teenage opera singer Jackie Evancho will sing the national anthem at Trump's inauguration.
+The 16-year-old got her start on the show "America's Got Talent," coming in second in 2010.
 (Credit: Getty Images / Paul Morigi)

 Mormon Tabernacle Choir